For want of a shoe the horse was lost

 - Ain't Too Proud to Beg: Being forced on his knees, Batman pleads for the Joker to spare Robin and Batgirl.
 But it did him (nor his partners) no good.

 - Alternate Continuity: While the story acts as a What If? tale, this universe is very different compared with DC's main Earth.
-This Earth is more of a mish-mash between Earth-One and the Post-Crisis Universe, the only elements of the latter depicted are the JSA being part of this Earth's history and The Man of Steel Krypton.
-Notable Silver Age elements are:
+This Earth is depicted as a mish-mash between Earth-One and the Post-Crisis Universe, with the more notable elements from the latter being the JSA as the JLA's predecessors and the John Byrne version of Krypton.
+Noticeable Silver Age elements include:

-- Catwoman's psychiatric files include photos of her in previous costumes, including one from the Golden Age.
+- Catwoman's psychiatric files contain photos of her in previous costumes, including one from the Golden Age.

 - Anyone Can Die: It's an Elseworld, so there's no harm done to the Post-Crisis continuity.